Find A Doctor

 Service Head of Emergency and Urgent Care Department: Emergency & Critical Care

-Dava Cazzolli is a staff critical care specialist in the department of Emergency and Critical Care.
+Dava Cazzolli is a Senior Veterinarian, Specialist in Emergency and Critical Care in the department of Emergency and Critical Care.
 After completion of her internship in 2005, she pursued a career in emergency medicine.
 This has been her passion since, and in 2012, she pursued a residency in emergency and critical care, later becoming board certified in 2015.
 She has worked at the Animal Medical Center for most of her career and values the balance between state of the art medicine and ongoing education that the hospital provides.
 Dr. Cazzolli’s medical interests include fluid therapy, mechanical ventilation, sepsis, and more recently, hemodialysis.

 Dr. Cazzolli lives in Westchester with her husband, 2 children, and her tiny Maltese, Pip.
 She has a special love for small breed dogs, especially Pomeranians.

 - Bachelor of Science, Le Moyne College, 1999

 - Graduate Chemistry Program, University of California, Davis, 1999-2001